Avnerus/ma_thesis/thesis.md

 ## Design

-### Movemenzat
+### Movement
 The neck is designed to grant four degrees of freedom (pitch and yaw) to HITODAMA's head and was designed with the help of Joaquin Aldunate.
 The neck also provides structural support for the head, making sure it does not spontaneously tip or tilt over when idle.
-The movement is carried out by three extending silicone actuators that are positioned in a triangular structure.
+The movement is carried out by three linearly extending silicone actuators that are positioned in a triangular structure.
 The actuators are gripped by the rigid backbone support structure, shifting it as they extend (see [@fig:neck-actuators]).
 When the right actuator extends, the head moves in the bottom-left direction, when the left actuator extends, the head moves in the bottom-right direction and when the bottom actuator extends, the head moves upwards.
 The combination of these triangular movements is sufficient for obtaining four degrees of freedom.

 ![HITODAMA: Neck actuators, with the help of Joaquin Aldunate.](images/neck-actuators.png){#fig:neck-actuators width=70%}